 In the General Assembly and Executive Committee, 60% of the seats are allotted to representatives of the fisheries sector and 40% to representatives of the other interest groups, as defined in Annex III of Regulation of the Council and the European Parliament (EU) No 1380/2013., on the Common Fisheries Policy.

 Rules for Membership of the Advisory Councils are set out in Council Decision 2004/585/EC.

 All members of the NWWAC are members of the General Assembly.
 Those considered to be of the Fishing Sector or Other Interest Groups have voting rights.
-The General Assembly meets annually at a minimum.
+The General Assembly meets once per year, usually in September.

 The General Assembly appoints an Executive Committee to act as a focus for the activities of the NWWAC.

-The Executive Committee manages the work of the AC and adopt its recommendations and suggestions.
-It is restricted in size to 24-30 members the Executive Committee and it has a balanced representation of all parties affected by the Common Fisheries Policy.
+The Executive Committee manages the work of the AC and adopts its recommendations and suggestions.
+It is restricted in size to 25 members and it has a balanced representation of all parties affected by the Common Fisheries Policy.

-The Executive Committee coordinates the day-to-day activities of the NWWAC and its Working Groups are the final arbitrator of all advice and opinion issued by the NWWAC.
+The Executive Committee coordinates the day-to-day activities of the NWWAC and its Working Groups, and is the final arbitrator of all advice and opinion issued by the NWWAC.

 The Executive Committee meets at least three times annually.

 Due to the vast area covered by the NWWAC it was decided, at an early stage, that the work of the AC be undertaken by Sub Area Working Groups.

 These Working Groups are as follows: